kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Applied Lesson

-Customer analytics supports decisions.
+Customer analytics supports decisions
-Ranking matters more than labels.
+Ranking matters more than labels
 Trust sustains value

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.